Introduction to Flight Data Analysis

 Sources of Flight Data

-Modern aircraft generate enormous amounts of data from multiple interconnected systems:
+Modern aircraft pump out data from multiple interconnected systems:

 Flight Data Recorders (FDR)